Red Hat OpenShift is a distribution of the Kubernetes platform that provides a number of usability and security enhancements.

 $ helm repo updateHang tight while we grab the latest from your chart repositories......Successfully got an update from the "hashicorp" chart repository

-CodeReady Containers (CRC) can be used to deploy a preconfigured OpenShift 4.1 or newer cluster to your local computer for development and testing.
+OpenShift can be deployed on multiple platforms, and there are several installation options available for installing OpenShift on either production and development environments.
+This tutorial requires a running OpenShift cluster to deploy Consul on Kubernetes.
+If an OpenShift cluster is already provisioned in a production or development environment to be used for deploying Consul on Kubernetes, please skip ahead to Deploy Consul.
+This tutorial will utilize CodeReady Containers (CRC) to provide a pre-configured development OpenShift environment on your local machine.
 CRC is bundled as a Red Hat Enterprise Linux virtual machine that supports native hypervisors for Linux, macOS, and Windows 10.
 CRC is the quickest way to get started building OpenShift clusters.
 It is designed to run on a local computer to simplify setup and emulate the cloud development environment locally with all the tools needed to develop container-based apps.
 While we use CRC in this tutorial, the Consul Helm deployment process will work on any OpenShift cluster and is production ready.

 After installing CodeReady Containers, issue the following command to setup your environment.